chuycepeda/chuy-cepeda/README.md

 those components and their dependencies are added to the list of pre-cached components (and will have bundles created in the fallback `bundled` build).

+### Deploy to Google Cloud's App Engine

+Create an app.yaml as the included in source code, just replace the application name with your project id.
+Beware to include it at the deployable version you want to upload, either at build/bundled or build/unbundled.
+Source code has a copy of app.yaml directly in main folder for demonstration purposes on how the .yaml must be conformed.